brightway-lca/bw_timex/docs/content/examples/index.md

 # TimexLCA examples

-Here are some examples on how you can use `timex_lca`.
+Here are some examples on how you can use `bw_timex`.

 ::::{grid} 1 2 2 2
 :gutter: 4